syazwankamal/personal-finance-tracker/PRD_Serverless_Backend.md

     *   Set `status` to "incomplete".
     *   Populate `data` with what you HAVE found so far.
     *   Set `assistant_message` to a natural language question asking for the *specific* missing piece.
-    *   **Defense:** Do not answer general knowledge questions (e.g., "What is the capital of France?").
+    *   **Defense:** Do not answer general knowledge questions.
 Reply: "I can only help you track expenses.
 Please provide the details."

 **Output JSON Schema:**
 ```json